CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

 Whether to  improve power efficiency by limiting system power based on the selected OS application, when Intelligent Cooling is on.

+!!! info ""
-!> This feature is Windows only.
+    This feature is Windows only.

+!!! info ""
-?> For more details about Intelligent Cooling mode, please refer to Vantage or the user guide.
+    For more details about Intelligent Cooling mode, please refer to Vantage or the user guide.

 Options: